maple-labs/maple-docs/cash-management-pool/overview.md

 **Designed by Maple, in partnership with leading 3rd parties**: The team at Room40 are experts in trading treasuries and will trade, custody and clear from an account with a regulated broker.
 Maple has a track record in providing secure and scalable products on top of best in class smart contract infrastructure and was recently awarded a 92% Safety Score by DeFi Safety [full report](https://www.defisafety.com/app/pqrs/533).

-**Risks managed on behalf of Lenders**: The sole use of proceeds is to purchase US Treasury bills and reverse repurchase agreements.
-Treasury bills are backed by the full faith of the US Government, and are considered one of the safest forms of debt around.
-Lenders have full recourse over all assets held with a regulated broker.
+**Risks managed on behalf of Lenders**: The sole Borrower from the Pool is only permitted to invest in U.S. Treasury bills and reverse repurchase agreements fully collateralized by U.S. Treasury bills.
+U.S. Treasury bills are backed by the full faith of the US Government, and are considered one of the safest forms of debt around.

 **How it works**

-Room40, a top-tier crypto fund, has established a standalone single purpose vehicle to be the sole borrower from the pool.
+Room40, a top-tier crypto fund, has established a standalone single purpose vehicle to be the sole Borrower from the Pool.

-The borrower will use proceeds to purchase and hold short-dated US Treasury bills through a SEC and FINRA regulated broker dealer.
-The weighted average maturity of the portfolio will always be less than 30 days.

-Using its broker dealer account, the borrower executes trades, clears, and custodies the Pool’s assets.
-The Lender Dashboard displays the portfolio of assets held in the brokerage account in real-time
+The Borrower converts the USDC or USDT loan proceeds to USD proceeds  and sends the funds to a prime brokerage account.
+Using its prime brokerage account, the Borrower invests in U.S. Treasury bills and reverse repurchase agreements.
+The weighted average maturity of the Borrower's portfolio, transparently displayed on the Lender Dashboard, is capped at 30 days under the Master Loan Agreement.

-The Cash Management Pool accepts deposits of USDC from non-US Accredited Investors and Entities.
+The Cash Management Pool accepts deposits of USDC and USDT from non-US Accredited Investors and Entities.
 Interest automatically compounds and there is no maximum deposit size or lock-up period.

-Withdrawals are processed on US banking days between 15:00 - 06:00 Eastern Time the next day.
+Withdrawals are processed on US banking days between 15:00 - 06:00 Eastern Time.

-Lenders have full recourse via an Account Control Deed to all assets held with regulated broker, enforced by the Security Agent, Maple Foundation.

 **About Room40**